Achieve best results with Excel co-authoring (no limitations)Excel co-authoring

 Another small issue that can have a considerable impact is AutoSave.
 To make changes visible for everyone simultaneously, you need to switch on AutoSave (in the left upper corner of your screen).
 At first, that doesn't seem like a big issue.
 However, if you are working in a strategic Excel file with AutoSave "on," you cannot reverse changes (made by accident or on purpose) after saving.
 An alternative to AutoSave is constant refreshing or a comprehensive back-up policy.
 Jan Karel Peterse has put together interesting arguments on the AutoSave feature that are worth considering.
 Please note, his blogpost refers to Shared Workbooks, the predecessor of co-authoring.
 This feature is still available yet not recommended by Microsoft.
 Microsoft has replaced Shared workbooks with co-authoring and no longer recommends them because they have some severe limitations.
 However, business users love shared workbooks for their change tracking.

 Co-authoring an Excel workbook usually fails when you use it outside its feature range.
 Often workflows and communication rules outside Excel are needed to make it work in business practice.
 A basic one is not to save copies and share copies from the master file; another could be to use @mentions in comments when someone updated the data.

 These best practices and considerations also touch the productivity aspect of co-authoring.
 What about the other productivity aspects of Excel co-authoring?
 Let's have a look.

-What Excel co-authoring cannot do for you
+Co-authoring limitations - What Excel cannot do for you

 If you loved shared workbooks, co-authoring an Excel workbook would seem a step backward.
 Unfortunately, there is no mix and match, and co-authoring has great aspects.
 Excel co-authoring allows for multiple editing.
 That's its main purpose, and it fills that role nicely.
 However, the data management aspect is missing, and that's what many businesses need.